bmatsuo/jqsh/README.md

-Download an archive for your system from the [release page](https://github.com/bmatsuo/jqsh/releases) and extract the binary somwhere in your path.
-For example
+Download an archive for your system from the [release page](https://github.com/bmatsuo/jqsh/releases) and extract the binary somwhere in your PATH.
+For example, "/usr/bin".

     sudo tar -C /usr/bin -xvzf jqsh0.1.darwin-amd64.tar.gz